Iolaum/ud370/extras/compileTF/README.md

 ```

 ### Configuration options
-I didn't know what some of the configuration options where:
+Some helpful links to understand the configuration options:
 - [Intel Math Kernel Library (MKL)](https://en.wikipedia.org/wiki/Math_Kernel_Library).
 Enabled it even though I don't think it 'll contribute much because of the dedicated GPU.
 - [VERBS](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/verbs): This appears to be a [Remote direct memory access](https://en.wikipedia.org/wiki/Remote_direct_memory_access) feature.
 Since I only plan to use tf on my laptop this was disabled.
-- According to [wikipedia MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface) is used in parallel computing set ups and I don't think this has a use case for my laptop hence I didn't enable it.
+- According to [wikipedia, MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface) is used in parallel computing set ups and I don't think this has a use case for my laptop hence I didn't enable it.

 ### Build the pip package with GPU support:
 Moving forward we build tensorflow: